haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 ## Upgrade to 12.0 (for binary installation)

 The following instruction is for binary package based installation.
-If you use Docker based installation, please see [](./upgrade_docker.md)
+If you use Docker based installation, please see [*Updgrade Docker*](./upgrade_docker.md)

+!!! note
+    If you has deployed the [Notification Server](../extension/notification-server.md).
+The *Notification Server* should be **re-deployed** with the same version as Seafile server.

+    For example:
+    - Seafile server: 12.0.3
+    - notification-server: 12.0.3

+    You can modify `.env` in your Notification Server host to re-deploy:

+    ```sh
+    NOTIFICATION_SERVER_IMAGE=seafileltd/notification-server:12.0-latest
+    ```

+    Restart Notification Server:

+    ```sh
+    docker compose restart
+    ```

 ### 1) Stop Seafile-11.0.x server